cicomaxi1972564/molly/README.md

-The Willys-Knight, introduced in 1914 but produced throughout the 1920s, featured an innovative sleeve-valve engine design, offering smooth and quiet operation compared to conventional engines.
+The Studebaker Champion, introduced in 1939 but produced throughout the 1940s, was a popular mid-priced car known for its reliability, fuel efficiency, and stylish design.